nodejs/node/doc/api/packages.md

 * `"require"` - matches when the package is loaded via `require()`.
 The referenced file should be loadable with `require()` although the condition matches regardless of the module format of the target file.
-Expected formats include CommonJS, JSON, and native addons but not ES modules as `require()` doesn't support them. _Always mutually exclusive with `"import"`._
+Expected formats include CommonJS, JSON, native addons, and ES modules if `--experimental-require-module` is enabled. _Always mutually exclusive with `"import"`._
 * `"default"` - the generic fallback that always matches.
 Can be a CommonJS or ES module file. _This condition should always come last._